mattmakai/underwear/README.rst

 Quick Start
 -----------
-* Note: these instructions will be simplied in future releases as the library is built out
+*Note*: these instructions will be simplied in future releases as the library is further developed.

 1. Install the library to your
    `virtualenv <https://pypi.python.org/pypi/virtualenv>`_